fanny-cacilie/data-app-to-predict-property-value-in-boston/README.md

 <p>
 <h2> Running the data app </h2>

-To run this app, download the dependencies displayed in "requiments.txt".
+To run this app, download the dependencies displayed in "requirements.txt".

 Then, run the following command: <br>
 ```